Joint estimation of multiple related biological networks: Joint network inference: DBNs

 \subsection{Network prior elicitation}

-Elicitation of hyperparameters for network priors is an important and non-trivial issue.
-Hyperparameters can be set using the data, but this poses a number of challenges, as reported in \citet{Dondelinger_12,Penfold,Werhli}.
-In the context of sequential hierarchical network priors, \cite{Dondelinger_12} observed that when there is limited data available, hyperparameters inferred from the data may be biased towards imposing too much agreement with the prior. \citet{Penfold} used an improper hyperprior over the individual inverse temperature parameters $\lambda^j$, reporting that for most individuals posterior marginals did not differ greatly from the prior (possibly due to uninformative data).
-Similarly \cite{Werhli} assigned improper flat prior distributions over the hyperparameters, reporting that estimation was rather difficult.
-Due to such weak identifiability of hyperparameters, we chose instead to specify the hyperparameters $\lambda,\eta$ in a subjective manner.

-For subjective elicitation of network hyperparameters, interpretable criteria are important.
-We present three criteria below which, for the special case of SHD which we consider, are simple to implement and can be used for expert elicitation.
-These heuristics seek to relate the hyperparameters to more directly interpretable measures of the similarity and difference which they induce between prior, latent and individual networks.

-Firstly, we note the following formula for the probability of maintaining edge status (present/absent) between the latent network $G$ and an individual network $G^j$:
+Elicitation of hyperparameters for network priors is an important and nontrivial issue.
+Here we specify the hyperparameters $\lambda,\eta$ in a subjective manner.
+We do so due to reported difficulties in estimation of hyperparameters for related models [\citet{Werhli,Dondelinger12,Penfold}].
+We present three criteria below that, for the special case of SHD, are simple to implement and can be used for expert elicitation.
+These heuristics seek to relate the hyperparameters to more directly interpretable measures of the similarity and difference that they induce between prior, latent and individual networks: (i) First, we note the following formula for the probability of maintaining the status (present/absent) of a candidate parent $i \in \mathcal{P}$ between the latent network $G$ and an individual network $G^j$:

 This probability provides an interpretable way to consider the influence of $\lambda$.
-For example a prior confidence of $h_{\lambda} \approx 0.73$ that a given edge status in $G$ is preserved in a particular individual $G^j$ translates into a hyperparameter $\lambda \approx 1$ (see SFig.
-1).
-An analogous equation relates $\eta$ and $h_\eta:=p(i \notin G_p\Delta G_p^0)$, allowing prior strength to be set in terms of the probability that an edge status in the prior network $G^0$ is maintained in the latent network $G$.

-A second, related approach is to consider the expected total SHD between an individual network $G^j$ and the wild type network $G$:
+For example, a prior confidence of $h_{\lambda} \approx0.73$ that a given edge status in $G$ is preserved in a particular individual $G^j$ translates into an odds ratio $h_{\lambda}/(1-h_{\lambda}) \approx2.7$ and a hyperparameter $\lambda\approx1$ (see SFigure~1 in the supplementary material [\citet{suppA}]).
+An analogous equation relates $\eta$ and $h_\eta:=p(i \notin\pi _p\Delta\pi_p^0)$, allowing prior strength to be set in terms of the probability that an edge status in the prior network $G^0$ is maintained in the latent network $G$. (ii) A second, related approach is to consider the expected total SHD between an individual network $G^j$ and the latent network $G$:

-This can be interpreted as the average number of edge changes needed to obtain $G^j$ from $G$.
-An analogous equation holds for $\eta$ and $h_\eta$.
+This can be interpreted as the average number of edge changes needed to obtain~$G^j$ from $G$.
+An analogous equation holds for $\eta$ and $h_\eta$. (iii) Third, in certain applications, the latent network $G$ may not have a direct scientific interpretation, in which case the criteria presented above may be unintuitive.
+Then, hyperparameters can be elicited by consideration of (a) similarity between individual networks $G^j,G^k$ and (b) concordance of individual networks $G^j$ with the prior network $G^0$ (see Supplement A [\citet{suppA}] for further discussion).